yaronf/I-D/STAR/draft-ietf-acme-star.md

 Per normal ACME processing, the IdO is given back an order URL for the issued STAR certificate to be used in subsequent interaction with the CA (e.g., if the certificate needs to be terminated.)

-The bootstrap phase ends when the IdO obtains the OK from the ACME CA.
+The bootstrap phase ends when the IdO obtains a confirmation from the ACME CA that includes a certificate endpoint.

 ## Refresh
 {: #proto-auto-renewal}